adbar/trafilatura/docs/downloads.rst

 ~~~~~~~~~~~~~~~~

-Running simple downloads is straightforward:
+Running simple downloads is straightforward.
+For efficiency reasons the ``fetch_url()`` fonction makes use of a connection pool where connections are kept open (unless too many websites are taken at once).

 .. code-block:: python

     from trafilatura.downloads import fetch_url
     downloaded = fetch_url('https://www.example.org')

+The decoding of pages to unicode string is optional, setting ``decode=False`` will return a urllib3 request object.

 Using threads